silviucpp/erlcass/README.md

 *An Erlang Cassandra driver, based on [DataStax cpp driver][1] focused on performance.*

+### Note for v3.2.5

+Starting with `erlcass` version 3.2.5 the native driver is based on Datastax cpp-driver > 2.10.0 which is a massive release that includes many new features as well as architectural and performance improvements.
+Their initial results show up to a 50% percent improvement in throughput depending on the workload and cluster setup.

+Some configs were deprecated.
+For more info please see the [Changelog][5].

 ### Update from 2.x to 3.0

 This update breaks the compatibility with the other versions.
 All query results will return in case of success: